 It’s important to note that being a family member of the deceased doesn’t automatically entitle you to contest their will.

-For example, a sibling of a deceased person, despite their close familial ties to the deceased, would not have standing to contest their will unless the deceased died without a surviving spouse, children or parents, since that would render the sibling the deceased person’s closest living heir according to the order of priority described in California Probate Code sections 6400 – 6455, or the sibling was named as a beneficiary under the deceased person’s prior will.
+For example, a sibling of a deceased person, despite their close familial ties to the deceased, would not have standing to contest their will unless the deceased died without a surviving spouse, children or parents, since that would render the sibling the deceased person’s closest living heir according to the order of priority described in California Probate Code sections 6400 – 6455.

 Can a Sibling Contest a Will?